gabriele-h/almapipo/README.md

 In a **Postgres database** the **status of the api call** and - where applicable - the input data used are saved on a per-line or per-record basis.
-All records will be retrieved prior to deletion, update, or creation.
+Records will be retrieved before any change to have both the possibility to do a before and after analysis and to possibly do a rollback.
 A **copy of each record before the action** will be saved to the database.
 **Responses to PUT and POST** requests will be saved too.